Linearized Fields for Causal Variational Principles: Existence Theory and Causal Structure: Causal Structure and Global Hyperbolicity

 We thus recover the familiar setting where the open future light cone is the interior of~$J^\vee$, which in view of~(ii) we can refer to as the {\bf{closed future light cone}}.
 Clearly, the name ``causally simple'' is inspired by the related notion in Lorentzian geometry (see for example~\cite[Section~6.3]{hawking+ellis} or~\cite[Section~3.10]{minguzzi+sanchez}), but we point out that the connection between these notions is not more than a superficial analogy.

-Here is another property which does not seem to be satisfied for general minimizers of causal variational principles, but which seems reasonable to impose because it holds in globally hyperbolic space-times (see for example~\cite[Proposition~3.38]{minguzzi+sanchez}):
+Here is another property which does not seem to be satisfied for general minimizers of causal variational principles, but which seems reasonable to impose because it holds in Lorentzian space-times (see for example~\cite[Proposition~3.38]{minguzzi+sanchez}):

 \begin{Def} The open future cones~$I^\vee(x)$ are~{\bf{inner continuous}} if for every compact~$K \subset I^\vee(x)$ there is an open neighborhood~$U_x$ of~$x$ such that~$K \subset I^\vee(\tilde{x})$ for all~$\tilde{x} \in U_x$. \end{Def}